emersonmolett/Web-Design-Challenge/README.md

-This assignment utilizes the learned in HTML, Jupyter Notebook, and CSS.
+This assignment utilizes the skills learned in HTML, Jupyter Notebook, and CSS.
 These are used to create a dashboard to visualize weather data analysis.
 The dashboard is deployed to GitHub Pages.

 Check out my [github pages website](https://emersonmolett.github.io/Web-Design-Challenge/Resources/assets/images/Landing_Page.html)